Posts

 Totally eclipsed my previous life experiences

 I travelled to Fredericton to be within the totality path of the April 8th solar eclipse.
 My first total solar eclipse.
 I'm still a bit overwrought, but, feel like it is the best thing I've ever seen.
-I recorded my remembrance about an hour after ward as we were driving home: Google drive MP3 file Currently still have some dysphoria.
+I recorded my remembrance about an hour afterward as we were driving home: Google drive MP3 file Currently still have some dysphoria.
 Will it be permanent?

 Moonbow from the comfort of your saggy office chair